rqlite/rqlite/DOC/RESTORE_FROM_SQLITE.md

-# Restoring from a SQLite dump file
+# Restoring directly from SQLite

 rqlite supports loading a node directly from two sources, either of which can be used to restore from an existing [node backup](https://github.com/rqlite/rqlite/blob/master/DOC/BACKUPS.md):
 - An actual SQLite database file.
 This is the fastest way to initialize a rqlite node from an existing SQLite database.